 )

-• Use payload["action"] as a sub-type discriminator.
-This keeps a single CUSTOM type while supporting many domain actions.
+Use payload["action"] as a sub-type discriminator when one CUSTOM command type supports many domain actions.